 Edward Curtis is a publicly-engaged scholar of Black, Muslim, and Arab American history and life.

-Curtis engages both national and local audiences in his work.
-He has contributed interviews and articles to the New York Times, the Wall Street Journal, the Washington Post, National Public Radio, and the Associated Press, among other media outlets.
+Curtis engages both national and local audiences in his public scholarship.
+The winner of two Emmys for his work as executive producer and writer of Arab Indianapolis: A Hidden History (2022), he has also consulted on and appeared as on-air talent in the Great Muslim American Road Trip and American Muslims: A History Revealed.
+Curtis has contributed interviews and articles to the New York Times, the Wall Street Journal, the Washington Post, National Public Radio, and the Associated Press, among other media outlets.
 He has also taught community college instructors and K-12 teachers how to integrate information about religion and Muslim American history and life across the curriculum.
-Curtis enjoys collaborating with multiple community partners, which include Nur Allah Islamic Center, Al Huda Foundation, and Masjid Al-Mu’mineen.
-He is currently directing the Arab Indianapolis community history project.
+Curtis enjoys collaborating with multiple community partners, which include Nur Allah Islamic Center, the Arab Indianapolis Foundation, and Alhuda Foundation.

-Dr. Curtis is William M. and Gail M. Plater Chair of the Liberal Arts and Professor of Religious Studies at the Indiana University School of Liberal Arts at Indiana University, Indianapolis.
+Dr. Curtis is William M. and Gail M. Plater Chair of the Liberal Arts and Professor of World Languages & Cultures at the Indiana University School of Liberal Arts in Indianapolis.
 He is the recipient of fellowships and grants from the National Endowment for the Humanities, the Carnegie Corporation of New York, the Fulbright Scholar Program, the Andrew Mellon Foundation, the American Academy of Religion, and the National Humanities Center.

 Curtis holds a doctorate in religious studies from the University of South Africa, a master’s in history from Washington University, and a B.A. in religion from Kenyon College.
 He grew up in Southern Illinois.